silverstripe/silverstripe-saml/docs/en/tech_notes.md

 from LDAP, and LDAP group mappings are added.
 1. User is now authorised, since the group mappings are in place.

-## LDAP only sequence

-LDAP-only sequence:

-1. User requests a secured resource, and is redirected to `LDAPLoginForm`
-1. User fills in the credentials
-1. `LDAPAuthenticator::authenticate` is called
-1. Authentication against LDAP is performed by SilverStripe's backend.
-1. If `Member` record is not found, stub is created with some basic fields (i.e. GUID), but no group mapping.
-1. A login hook is triggered at `LDAPMemberExtension::memberLoggedIn`
-1. LDAP synchronisation is performed by looking up the GUID.
-All `Member` fields are overwritten with the data obtained from LDAP, and LDAP group mappings are added.
-1. User is logged into SilverStripe as that member, considered authenticated and authorised (since the group mappings are in place)

 ## Member record manipulation

-`Member` records are manipulated from multiple locations in this module.
+`Member` records are manipulated from `SAMLAuthenticator::authenticate` in this module.
 Members are identified by GUIDs by both LDAP and SAML components.

 * `SAMLAuthenticator::authenticate`: creates stub `Member` after authorisation (if non-existent).

+Records are manipulated in multiple places in the LDAP module (if you have it installed):

 * `LDAPAuthenticator::authenticate`: creates stub `Member` after authorisation (if non-existent).
 * `LDAPMemberExtension::memberLoggedIn`: triggers LDAP synchronisation, rewriting all `Member` fields.
 * `LDAPMemberSyncTask::run`: pulls all LDAP records and creates relevant `Members`.